Protecting the bottom line with rate case interventions

 Coalition efforts to block passage of monopoly construction legislation

-Anti-competition, anti-consumer legislation was defeated in this legislation (2023 AB 470 and SB 481).
+Anti-competition, anti-consumer legislation was defeated in the last two legislative sessions.
 Wisconsin’s electric rates are already too high for businesses.
-Unfortunately, Wisconsin’s utilities plan to reintroduce a similar transmission Right of First Refusal (ROFR) bill in the next legislative session.
+Unfortunately, Wisconsin’s utilities plan to reintroduce a similar transmission Right of First Refusal (ROFR) bill in the upcoming legislative session.
 There will be a major legislative effort in early 2025 to defeat this legislation.
 Please contact us to find out how you can be part of the growing coalition.

 Industrial RRCs & waste heat recovery/waste heat to power